 - Labor productivity measures how much output a worker can produce in an hour.
 For aggregate figures, you can calculate this by dividing GDP by the aggregate number of hours worked.
 Like the growth of the labor force, increasing productivity can also increase a country’s potential GDP.

 - Average weekly hours in manufacturing.
 These statistics often move up and down before the economy changes direction.
-Early in a recession, businesses are more likely to cut overtime than laying off their labor.
+Early in a recession, businesses are more likely to cut overtime than lay off their labor.
 That’s because the recruitment cost is more expensive.
-But, if the recession is still going on, and maybe getting worse, they have more confidence to cut their workforce.
+But, if the recession is still going on and maybe getting worse, they have more confidence to cut their workforce.